 Who actually sells my house -- a broker or an agent?

 Both.
 In legal terms, a real estate agent is an individual who is educated and licensed to act for other people looking to buy or sell a piece of property.
 While that definition applies to both, only the broker is permitted to collect fees and/or commission for such work.
 Thus, the sales agent -- with whom you have most of your day-to-day contact -- works on behalf of, and is compensated by, the broker.

 Will my agent be present at the closing?

 If you wish.
 While their presence is not required by law, both the buying agent and the selling agent may attend the closing.
 Even though most of the procedures are handled by the lenders, title companies and in some cases an attorney, you'll find your independent sales associate to be a valuable source of information and counsel, especially if any last-minute problems arise.

 Good agents are also extremely helpful in the days immediately prior to the closing.
 They'll help you prepare by giving you a step-by-step preview of the entire process and what will be expected of you.
 And they'll make certain you bring all necessary documents and other information.

-What makes a sales agent effective?
+What makes an independent sales associate effective?